Posted on September 15, 2022, by Massey Law Group

 In 1981, the Florida Council on Crime and Delinquency bestowed upon Judge Goderich its Outstanding Judge recognition.
 In March 1986, he was presented with The Lawyer of the Americas Award by the University of Miami InterAmerican Law Review.
 In 1988, the Republic of Colombia bestowed on Judge Goderich the Order of Democracy.
 He was the first recipient of the Francisco Garcia-Amador Award presented by the Center for Hispanic and Caribbean Legal Studies at the University of Miami School of Law in 1997.
 Additionally, he was honored in 2004 with St. Thomas University School of Law’s Jurist of the Year Award and by the creation of a Cuban American Bar Association Merit Scholarship in his name at Florida International University.

 Judge Goderich retired from the Court in 2005 upon reaching mandatory retirement age.

-Portraits of each of the lawyers have been painted by student artists and will be displayed at rotating Florida courthouses over the next two years.
-The “Path to Unity” project was unveiled in Jacksonville on September 20, 2021, and will be in the following cities during these remaining dates:
+Portraits of the lawyers have been painted by student artists and will be displayed at rotating Florida courthouses over the next two years.
+The “Path to Unity” project was unveiled in Jacksonville on September 20, 2021 and will be in the following cities during the remaining dates: